aster-alemu/MathMagishian/README.md

 # Math Magicians: setup

+📗 Table of Contents
+  📖 About the Project
+  🛠 Built With
+      - Tech Stack
+      - Key Features
+  🚀 Live Demo
+  💻 Getting Started
+      - Setup
+      - Run tests
+  👥 Authors
+  🤝 Contributing
+  ⭐️ Show your support
+  🙏 Acknowledgements
+  📝 License

+# Math Magicians

 This is my first project of the Math Magicians application.
 I set up the environment and tools needed to develop a React application.

 # Built With:

 Tech Stack

+  - HTML
+  - CSS
+  - Javascript
   - React
+  - Webpack
   - NPM

-Lighthouse (An open-source, automated tool for improving the quality of web pages.
+  - Lighthouse (An open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO and more).

-Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).
+  - Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).

-Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).
+  - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).

+Key Features

+  - Make simple calculations.
+  - Read a random math-related quote.

+🚀 Live Demo

+  - has no live demo

 # Getting Started